Improve Your Leadership Skills and Manage Change More Effectively

 An effective leader should empower others to bring new ideas to the table.
 The purpose of encouraging creativity is to push people out of their comfort zone in order to achieve greater success – both on a personal level and also for the organisation.

 Listening skills are another important aspect of good leadership.
 Effective communication is essential within a change management environment in order to be able to communicate the aims of the change, encourage and motivate people to embrace the change then embed it in the organisational culture.
 However, a good leader has to believe in two-way, open, candid communication so must listen as well as speak.
 This is often the hardest part of good communication.

 The last thing that a change manager can do to improve their leadership skills is to recognise that improving their capabilities is an on-going process.
+Make it a habit to regularly retake a leadership self assessment test to see how you’re doing.
 Simply never stop learning…